rusterlium/rustler/UPGRADE.md

 This document is intended to simplify upgrading to newer versions by extending the changelog.

+## 0.26 -> 0.27

+`MIX_ENV` is no longer considered for determining the build profile.
+Now, the profile defaults to `:release`.
+Use the `:mode` option to pick another profile explicitly.
+See #496.

 ## 0.21 -> 0.22

 0.22 changes how to define NIFs.
 Users upgrading to 0.22 should to do these things: